 Aggressive Defense from a Knowledgeable Skokie Assault Lawyer

 Criminal charges for assault or aggravated assault carry serious consequences in Illinois.
-Depending on the severity of the case, you might be facing community service, heavy fines, or even a prison sentence.
+Depending on the severity of the case, you might face community service, heavy fines, or even a prison sentence.
 Being convicted of a felony will also affect your standing within the community and could cause you to lose the right to vote, own a firearm, or seek funds for education.

 - Being named one of the Top 100 Trial Lawyers by the National Trial Lawyers, an invitation-only organization for lawyers to recognize excellence in criminal defense law.